JonasEngstrom/rstudiooverleafsync/README.md

 2. Go to the directory in which you would like to create your project.
 3. Run `setup_article.sh "<URL from Overleaf>" "<Name of project>"`.

+Optional: You can change the author name in the script to your own name to make the process of setting up a new article even quicker.

 ### In RStudio

 To upload to Overleaf run the following commands in the RStudio terminal: